WalletBotTeam/docs/docs/01-What is WalletBot.md

 The bot's core features are advanced wallet collection, whitelist collab management (and giveaways coming soon!).

-Join the discord https://discord.gg/pMXdB6CcnV if you have any questions or would like to see a demo for the bot!
+Join the Discord at https://discord.gg/pMXdB6CcnV if you have any questions or would like to see a demo for the bot!

 Web 3.0 Community Managers, Mods and Collab Managers will find that that this bot covers almost everything they need in this All-in-One bot.